Congratulations are in order I must say!

 Intrigued?
 Read on…

 Usually, students who come from overseas have an excellent grasp of English communication.
-However, real problem arises when they have to get used to the particular British accent and humour.
+However, real problems arise when they have to get used to the particular British accent and humour.
 It often leads to a dip in the students’ confidence and they ultimately end up feeling discouraged for not being able to participate in group discussions or general conversations.

 What is the answer to this problem?